Graphic with CooperRiis logo and photo of a man holding a baby goat

 Residents come to our 94-acre farm campus to recover in a peaceful setting.
 The healing process includes engaging in tasks that are meaningful, purposeful and contribute to daily life at CooperRiis.
 Our Community Work & Service Program matches teams of residents, or crews, with interesting and empowering opportunities.
 These opportunities can range from farm and garden, to kitchen and woodworking.

-A Daily Rhythm
+A Daily Animal Assisted Rhythm

 There are more than 160 farm animals to care for at CooperRiis.
 Because of this, the animal crew is doing very important work every day.